projectsyn/k8s-object-dumper/README.md

 # K8s Object Dumper

 K8s Object Dumper allows to collect all objects from Kubernetes and write them into files.
-It is written to be used as a pre backup comment for [K8up](https://k8up.io).
+It is written to be used as a pre backup command for [K8up](https://k8up.io).

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.